-Alexander de Foe’s new collection Consciousness Beyond the Body focuses on out-of-body experiences.
-The ebook officially launches later this week on all the major retailers, but you can download the no-frills PDF here for free, no strings attached.
+Alexander de Foe’s collection Consciousness Beyond the Body focuses on out-of-body experiences.
+The ebook is available as an kindle download, but you can download the no-frills PDF here for free, no strings attached.

 This book is unique and I’m proud to be part of it.
 It contains a wide collection of chapters on out-of-body experiences (OBEs) from prominent experts and practitioners on the topic, including Jurgen Ziewe, Graham Nicholls and Nelson Abreu, as well as experts known more for their lucid dreaming works, including Robert Waggoner, Clare Johnson, and Ed Kellogg.